willshersystems/ansible-sshd/README.md

 * Supports all sshd_config options.
 Templates are programmatically generated.
   (see [meta/make_option_list](meta/make_option_list))
 * Tests the sshd_config before reloading sshd.

+**WARNING** Misconfiguration of this role can lock you out of your server!
+Please test your configuration and its interaction with your users configuration before using in production!

+**WARNING** Digital Ocean allows root with passwords via SSH on Debian and Ubuntu.
+This is not the default assigned by this module - it will set `PermitRootLogin without-password` which will allow access via SSH key but not via simple password.
+If you need this functionality, be sure to set `ssh_PermitRootLogin yes` for those hosts.

 Requirements
 ------------